T-Mobilitat is a contactless payment system which can be used on public transport within Barcelona and the surrounding area.

 Can I share the T-Mobilitat smartcard?

-If you have a T-Mobilitat loaded with a T-familiar, it can be shared by two or more people, although you have to validate the card once for each person travelling.
+If you have a T-Mobilitat loaded with a T-familiar or T-grup, it can be shared by two or more people who are travelling together, although you have to validate the card once for each person travelling.
+Simply validate the card and then hand it back to the next person before walking through the barrier.
+The next person then repeats the process.

 Do I need to purchase a T-Mobilitat smartcard?

 If you have an Android phone with NFC, you don’t need to purchase a T-mobilitat smartcard.
-Instead, you can install an additional wallet app which allows you to validate your travel card directly from your phone.
+Instead, you can install an electronic wallet software which allows you to validate your travel card directly from your phone.

 Can you use T-Mobilitat with an iPhone?

-If you have an Apple iPhone, you can not use it directly for travelling on the metro, train and tram system.
+If you have an Apple iPhone, you can not use it directly for travelling on the metro, train, and tram systems.
 This is because the iPhone doesn’t allow third-party apps to make payments using the NFC.

 Can you still use the old cardboard tickets on the metro in Barcelona?